aaronpowell/aaronpowell.github.io/src/documents/posts/2011-12-12-building-data-with-tbd.html.md

 ### Date sequences

-One cool thing about the `sequence` api is that you can provide it a date and it will increment that.
+One cool thing about the `sequential` api is that you can provide it a date and it will increment that.
 By default the dates will shift one day at a time to get you to your new date:

     tbd.from({ date: new Date })
         .prop('foo').use(tbd.utils.sequential(new Date() /* optional parameter for date property the increment, default is 'd' */)